bozzlab/songmam/README.md

-# dude
+# songmam

-*a fork of  FBMQ*

-A Python Library For Using The Facebook Messenger Platform API (Python Facebook Chat & Chatbot Library) Facebook messenger platform api full features are supported
+***songmam**, comes from 'ส่งแหม่' meaning SEND IT, is a Python Library For Using The Facebook Messenger Platform API (Python Facebook Chat & Chatbot Library) Facebook messenger platform api full features are supported a fork of FBMQ*

 ## Alternatives
 - fbbotw - https://github.com/JoabMendes/fbbotw